-The energy sectors—including electricity, gas, and oil used in homes, businesses, and transportation—account for more than two-thirds of U.S. greenhouse gas emissions.
-Advanced technologies, such as LED light bulbs, solar, and electric vehicles, are transforming these energy systems, offering large societal benefits and requiring policymakers to tackle a broad range of complex new issues.
-Policies designed for the fossil fuel era are being modernized to govern an energy system based on advanced technologies that are cleaner and more efficient.
+The energy sectors— the fossil fuels used to generate electricity, heat buildings, and power transportation needs—account for about two-thirds of U.S. greenhouse gas emissions.
+Advanced technologies that don’t burn fossil fuels, such as solar panels, heat pumps, and electric vehicles, are transforming the way the U.S produces and consumes energy, offering large societal benefits and requiring policymakers to tackle a broad range of complex new issues.
+Policies designed for the fossil fuel era are being modernized to shape an energy system based on cleaner and more efficient options.

-The Climate and Clean Energy program supports cutting-edge efforts to accelerate this transformation and ensure its benefits are widely shared, for example by:
+The Climate and Clean Energy program supports cutting-edge efforts to accelerate the clean energy transformation and ensure its benefits are widely shared, for example by:

 Our grants in this area support applied research and technical analysis to inform effective policy design, advocacy and litigation to advance and defend key policies, communications to educate key stakeholders on innovative policy opportunities, and leadership development.